audreyfeldroy/favicon-cheat-sheet/README.rst

         <link rel="apple-touch-icon-precomposed" href="path/to/favicon-152.png">

-   Note: Don't use non-precomposed.
-If you do use `<link rel="apple-touch-icon" href="path/to/favicon-152.png">` instead, iOS will add rounded corners, drop shadow, and reflective shine.
-But you/your designer will be frustrated with the default results, and the icon will only work on Android 2.2+.

 If you're obsessive, you want all this too:

 2. Favicons targeted to specific sizes (TODO: fix this to match the below sizes):